 This small platform sticks out in the front like a stage and is distinct enough to be easily located from afar.
 Locals often point to this spot to identify Jabal Maqla from other peaks within the Jabal al-Lawz mountain range.

 It has also been suggested that this is the “cleft in the rock” where Moses received the second set of tablets with the 10 Commandments.
 He broke the first set in anger upon seeing thousands of Israelites worshiping the golden calf.

 Saudi Government’s Response

-The Saudi government has forbidden the possible altar and pillars from being visited.
+The Saudi government has forbidden visitation of the possible altar and pillars.
 They have not explained why access to the site is forbidden and why, if it is insignificant, outside experts have not been permitted to examine it with supervision.

 The most logical paths to the site are blocked off with a fence and a warning sign.
 A police station is in front and the area is patrolled.
 The patrols are known to approach those who are headed to the fence and to follow those anywhere in the vicinity.

 In the Saudi government’s rebuttal, they claim that the man-made structure is from the Nabataean Period and was for housing quarry workers.
 The Saudis claim that the workers were using the marble to make pillars to export to Petra for sale.
 They did not explain why the current artifacts were left behind.